adamzvolanek/DevRackDocs/unraid.md

 *If using an ssd in the array*, install 'Dynamix SSD Trim'.
 Have SSD Trim scheduled for daily.

+### Setting up Docker network

+Open the Unraid terminal and type `docker network create {DOCKER_NETWORK}`.
+Replacing the brackets and contents of DOCKER_NETWORK with the docker network name desired.
+The variable `${DOCKER_NETWORK}` is also referenced as part of the docker-compose configuration found [here](https://github.com/adamzvolanek/DevRack/tree/main/docker-compose#readme).

 ### Installing Docker Compose

 Install docker-compose by going into Apps and searching 'docker compose'.
 Once installed, return to the docker tab and view the compose tab at the bottom of the page.
 You can add a new stack and test from here.